Enalean/tuleap-documentation-en/languages/en/user-guide/code-versioning/gitlab.rst

 The purpose of this integration is to link Tuleap projects and GitLab repositories.

-If you are using GitLab and want to keep a trace of your commits in Tuleap, this plugin will allow you to reference Tuleap artifacts in your commit messages and conversely.
+If you are using GitLab and want to keep a trace of your commits and merge requests in Tuleap, this plugin will allow you to reference Tuleap artifacts in your commit messages or merge requests title/description and conversely.

 References
 ----------

-A GitLab commit can reference several Tuleap artifacts, in different projects.
+A GitLab commit or merge request can reference several Tuleap artifacts, in different projects.
-A Tuleap artifact can reference several commits, in different GitLab repositories.
+A Tuleap artifact can reference several commits or merge requests, in different GitLab repositories.

 Reference a Tuleap artifact
 '''''''''''''''''''''''''''